This Article Is About FHA Flipping Guidelines For Home Buyers And Investors

 Buying Flips With Other Loan Programs

 FHA is the only loan program with Property Flip Waiting Period Guidelines.
 Other loan programs such as VA, USDA, Conventional Loans have no property flip guidelines.
-HUD is the only agency that requires property flip waiting period and a second appraisal requirements on flip.
-For more information on property flips, feel free to contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+HUD is the only agency that requires a property flip waiting period and second appraisal requirements on the flip.
+For more information on property flips, feel free to contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+We are experts in helping homebuyers buying house flips and getting them approved and closed on their FHA loan.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.